 Location.
 32° 43.232′ N, 81° 29.602′ W. Marker is in Farmdale, Georgia, in Screven County.
 Marker is on Newington Highway (State Highway 24), on the right when traveling south.
+Between Williams Store Road and Old Robin Road.
 Touch for map.
-Between Williams Store Road and Old Robin Road.
 Marker is in this post office area: Sylvania GA 30467, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Wesleyanna Memorial Church (approx. 5.7 miles away); Middle Ground Baptist Church Battle of Brier Creek - Mar.
+At least 8 other markers are within 9 miles Wesleyanna Memorial Church (approx. 5.7 miles away); Middle Ground Baptist Church (approx. 5.8 miles away); Battle of Brier Creek - Mar.
 3, 1779 (approx. 6.3 miles away); General Samuel Elbert (approx. 6.3 miles away); Lawtonville Church (approx. 8 miles away in South Carolina); North Newington Baptist Church (approx. 8.3 miles away); Screven County (approx. 8.6 miles away); Sylvania (approx. 8.6 miles away).